by Valerie Newman

 Fortunately, my daughter is only applying to a handful of schools.
 But of course, most of them don’t take the common application.
 And even the ones that do ask for supplemental essays.

-After completing the question about extracurricular activity, she moved to the question asking for work experience.
+After completing the question about extracurricular activity, she moved to the question asking for high school work experience.
 NONE.
 The space was left blank.
 And my daughter felt worried that she had nothing to include.
 I think she wondered whether she should have checked out college applications before she decided how to use her time.
 Maybe she would have gotten a job if she had known.

 But how?
 As is, she barely has time to sleep or eat.
 I’m not sure what else she could have possibly sacrificed to squeeze in work.